Reliable Lighting and Solar Energy Solutions

-- If you’re searching for light fixtures for harsh environments, Expert Electric carries Vapor Tight High Bays, Strip Fixtures, commercial lights, and Explosion proof fixtures.
+- If you’re searching for light fixtures for harsh environments, Expert Electric carries Vapor Tight High Bays, Strip Fixtures, commercial lights, and Explosion-proof fixtures.
 These fixtures feature a sturdy housing, an air-tight seal, and shatterproof lenses.
-Vapor tight fixtures are great for car washes, warehouses, stairwells, and more because of their air, dust, and moisture tight seals.
+Vapour tight fixtures are great for car washes, warehouses, stairwells, and more because of their air, dust, and moisture tight seals.
 Increase the safety, security, and productivity of your building with LED lighting from Expert Electric.

 LED strip shop lights are a must-have for commercial businesses like auto garages, carpentry workshops, or utility rooms but, they are also great for your home garage.
 They can be mounted directly to a ceiling or suspended and many come with a plug-in cord that operates on 120-277 VAC which, eliminates the need for hardwiring.

 Professional spaces, however, can benefit from hardwiring strip fixtures, as they leave open the option of installing occupancy sensors to fully maximize energy savings.
 We carry Energy Star certified fixtures as well as DLC and DLC premium.

 LED is a highly energy efficient lighting technology, and has the potential to fundamentally change the future of lighting in Canada.
 Residential LEDs — especially ENERGY STAR rated products — use at least 75% less energy, and last 25 times longer, than incandescent lighting.